Uplift » What’s in Your Car Accident Settlement Agreement?

 • Identities of all parties involved

-• Claims: bodily injury, property damage, noneconomic damages.
-Specific whether the form releases the opposing party from all claims or certain claims.
-Bodily injury and property damages are often detailed in separate agreement forms
+• Claims: bodily injury, property damage, and noneconomic damages.
+Specify whether the form releases the opposing party from all claims or certain claims.
+Bodily injury and property damage are often detailed in separate agreement forms.

-• Amount of payment in exchange for release of claims form
+• Amount of payment in exchange for the release of claims

 Credit Card Icon